Thurstonian model: Definition

-Consider a set of m options to be ranked by n independent judges.
+Consider a set of m options that has been ranked by n independent judges.
 Such a ranking can be represented by the ordering vector rn = (rn1, rn2,...,rnm).

-Rankings are assumed to be derived from real-valued latent variables zij, representing the evaluation of option j by judge i.
+The observed rankings are assumed to be derived from real-valued latent variables zij, representing the evaluation of option j by judge i.
 Rankings ri are derived deterministically from zi such that zi(ri1) < zi(ri2) < ... < zi(rim).

 The zi are assumed to be derived from an underlying ground truth value μ for each option.
 In the most general case, they are multivariate-normal:

 One common simplification is to assume an isotropic Gaussian distribution, with a single standard deviation parameter for each judge:

 Inference

 The Gibbs-sampler based approach to estimating model parameters is due to Yao and Bockenholt (1999).